Latest News

 Barrels that disappear

-The IEA stated that the discrepancy in August "may be due to the delay of reporting data or the lack of data for non OECD countries."
+The IEA stated that the discrepancy in August "may be due to the delay of reporting data or the lack of data for non-OECD nations."

 It will take some time to fully account for the missing barrels.
-It is reasonable to believe that the missing barrels are due in part to two factors which have been confusing the crude market for the past year: the trading and stockpiling of oil that has been heavily sanctioned.
+It is reasonable to believe that the missing barrels are due in part to two factors which have confounded the crude market for the past year: the trading and stockpiling of China.

 The first question is how much oil sanctioned is being traded.
 According to Kpler, the volume of crude oil transported by sea last week reached 1.25 billion barrels.
 This is the highest level since the Covid-19 Pandemic began.
 Oil held at sea, or "oil in water", has never been greater.